overture-stack/ego/INSTALL.md

 ## Cleanup

 Assuming all is well, and the Ego database is properly configured and the first user and application are working, you will most likely want to disable the initialization of the first application and user.
+This means seetting the `firstUserAsAdmin` and `initialization.enabled` to `false`.

 Also, if you prefer to manage migrations yourself and not have Ego automatically apply them when you update Ego, disable the flyway migration as well.